 14He made curtains of goats’ hair for a covering over the tabernacle.
 He made them 11 curtains.

-15The length of each curtain was 30 cubits, and four cubits the breadth of each curtain.
-The 11 curtains had one measure.
+15The length of each curtain was 30 cubits,c and four cubitsd was the width of each curtain.
+The 11 curtains had the same measurement.

 16He coupled five curtains by themselves and six curtains by themselves.